bvds/andes/docs/guides/ios_client_guide/README.md

 use with Android devices, see the
 <a href="#!/android_client_guide">Android Sencha Space Client</a> guide.

-This guide is written for users and can be distributed to users.
+This guide assumes you have received an organization name and password from your Space Manager administrator.

 ## Requirements

-Sencha Space Client supports iOS version 6.1 and later.
+Sencha Space Client supports iOS version 6.0 and later.

 Installing the user client requires 5 MB to download to the device, with the installed size requiring approximately 35 MB on the device.